bchapusha/IBM-Data-Analyst-Professional-Certificate/README.md

 ## About

 This respository contains all the courses with the solutions I found to quizzes and lab work, in the 2023 [**IBM Data Analyst Professional Certificate**](https://www.coursera.org/professional-certificates/ibm-data-analyst?) featured on Cousera.
-Under this readme, is a brief description of what each course entails, the skills that I practiced and aquired, and with the accompanying certificates I received.
+Under this readme, is a brief description of what each course entails, the skills that I practiced and aquired, and the certificates I received.

 ## Professional Certificate